Bankoga/golem/open_problems/path_problems.md

 At present, I'm leaning towards l_pos because each layer is in fact a 2D matrix whereas a region is a stack of matrices.
 > [pd_key, r_key, l_key, l_pos(i,j), c_ind]

+If necessary, we can turn the location arrrays into string keys by joining with a '-' or ':' between each item.

 ### Destination Keys

 > Open Question: What should be used as the destination between semantically named layers?
 The order?
 What about cross-region references?
 The destinations should use the path data schema with appropriate substitution slots, and relative paths.
 Though that does not answer the question.

+Answer: ?

 ## Object Level Representation

-> Open Question: For each level of the network, do we represent the current location or path to the current location?
-> Open Question: Does the current location include the name of the location, or just the precursors to the location?
+> ~~Open Question: For each level of the network, do we represent the current location or path to the current location?
+In other words, does the current location include the name of the location, or just the precursors to the location?~~

+Answer: The location stored at each level should include it's own key or position.
+Thus each new level does not need to look up it's source, and can just append it's own data to the location.

 The levels of a brain network in this framework are as follows from highest to lowest: